Alcohol and Illegal Drugs

 Effects—The users may experience a general relaxation, mild reduction in inhibitions and some impairment in judgment in low-risk amounts.
 Higher risk quantities may result in the user having greater impairment in judgment, alertness and coordination.

-Risks—High-risk amounts can increase risk for:
+Risks—High-amounts can increase risk for:

 • Risk taking behaviors (example: sexual, driving)